Open-CMSIS-Pack/cmsis-toolbox/docs/YML-Input-Format.md

 `gnu99`                                               | same as `c99` but with additional GNU extensions.
 `c11`                                                 | compile C source files as defined in C11 standard (ISO/IEC 9899:2011).
 `gnu11`                                               | same as `c11` but with additional GNU extensions.
+`c17`                                                 | compile C source files as defined in C17 standard (ISO/IEC 9899:2017).
+Experimental compiler feature new in CMSIS-Toolbox 2.6.0.
+`c23`                                                 | compile C source files as defined in C23 standard (ISO/IEC 9899:2023).
+Experimental compiler feature new in CMSIS-Toolbox 2.6.0.

 ### `language-CPP:`